rzanluchi/keyard/README.md

 # Getting started #

-Now there is no setup.py or pypi package, so if you want to use it just clone the repository and install the dependencies
+Aswe are not on pypi you need to clone this repo to use it

 ```
 git clone git@github.com:rzanluchi/keyard.git
 cd keyard
-pip install -r requirements.txt
+pip install .
 ```

 Probably you want to use a virtualenv